3.2 Making your information less vulnerable

 User accounts and passwords help secure data so that it can only be seen and used by authenticated users.
 Without a user account and password, an attacker is forced to use much more time-consuming techniques to break into the machine, greatly increasing their risk of being caught.

-If you haven’t already done so, it is time to configure your computer and mobile devices so that they require a login or passcode when you switch them on and that that they lock when left for a certain period.
+If you haven’t already done so, it is time to configure your computer and mobile devices so that they require a login or passcode when you switch them on and that they lock when left for a certain period.
 This will prevent anyone tampering with them or impersonating you on social media if you leave them unattended.

+Don’t forget to change the default password on your router as well – and keep a note of the password.
 A network firewall installed on a router and a personal firewall on the computer itself will stop hackers from getting into your computer.
 Likewise, up to date antivirus software can stop malware from deleting, encrypting or transmitting your files over the network.

 All modern operating systems allow for different user accounts to be created with different levels of access.
 These range from a guest who can only perform a small number of tasks and cannot change any important settings, through to an administrator who can install new applications, see any data on the computer and make major changes to settings.
 In between, are user accounts that have limited access and do not usually allow users to install new software – helping to prevent malware infections.

 Even if you are the only user on a computer it can make sense to use a user account for day to day purposes, only using the administrator account as and when new software needs to be installed or the operating system is updated.
+Never use an administrative account for surfing the web or opening emails.

 User accounts can be used to restrict access to files, printers and other resources on a local area network.